15 Best Things to Do in Asakusa for First-Timers

 Where to Visit Next

-Other than going to Asakusa, there are several interesting places to visit in the country.
+Other than going to Asakusa, there are several interesting places to visit in Tokyo.

 For instance, you can tour around Shinjuku and then explore the famous Tokyo DisneySea with your family and friends.
 These destinations are very popular and highly recommended for first-time visitors.